johntao/blog-2025/src/content/default/my-used-page.md

 I mentioned the [uses page](https://uses.tech/) in the previous article.

-It was fun watching the statistic numbers to know what other people use as their daily drive.
+It was fun watching the statistic numbers to know what other people use as their daily driver.

 However, it is important to know the sample size whenever talking about statistics.

-"Uses page" currently includes ~900 records when the time I wrote this article.
+"Uses page" currently includes ~900 records at the time I wrote this article.

-In compare to other famous surveys in the software development area:
+In comparison to other famous surveys in the software development area:

 - [Stack Overflow: Developer Survey 2024](https://survey.stackoverflow.co/2024/)
   - +65,000 responses